- Home

 If severe or unusual symptoms occur

-Seek medical attention if the fever is accompanied by chest pain, difficulty breathing, persistent vomiting or diarrhoea, rash, severe headache, neck stiffness, confusion, or seizures.
+Seek medical attention if the fever is accompanied by chest pain, difficulty breathing, persistent vomiting or diarrhoea, severe headache, neck stiffness, confusion, or seizures.

 If you are at higher risk or symptoms worsen